computernewb/collab-vm-1.2-webapp/README.md

 ![CollabVM Web App](/webapp.png)

-The CollabVM Web App is the viewer for the CollabVM Server, currently in beta
+The CollabVM Web App is the viewer for the CollabVM Server.

 ## Building

 Edit Config.ts to your needs, then:

+## yarn
+- `yarn`
+- `yarn build`

+## npm
-1. `npm i`
+- `npm i`
-2. `npm run build`
+- `npm run build`

-The build output directory is `dist/`
+The build output directory is `dist/`.

+## Unit testing

+This is very minimal and only tests a single standalone part at the moment:

+- `yarn test`

 ## Serving

-Just drop the contents of `dist/` somewhere into our webroot.
-For testing purposes, you can throw up a quick test webserver with the following command
+Just drop the contents of `dist/` somewhere into your webroot.

+For **testing or development purposes only**, you can throw up a quick test webserver with the following command:

+## yarn

+`yarn serve`

+## npm

 `npm run serve`